Third Dynasty of Egypt: Overview

 The archaeological evidence shows that Khasekhemwy, the last ruler of the Second Dynasty, was succeeded by Djoser, who at the time was only attested by his presumed Horus name Netjerikhet.
 Djoser's successor was Sekhemkhet, who had the Nebty name Djeserty.
 The last king of the dynasty is Huni, who may be the same person as Qahedjet or, less likely, Khaba.
 There are three remaining Horus names of known 3rd dynasty kings: Sanakht, Khaba, and perhaps Qahedjet.
 One of these three, by far most likely Sanakht, went by the nebty name Nebka.

 Dating the Third Dynasty is similarly challenging.
-Shaw gives the dates as being approximately from 2686 to 2613 BCE.
+Shaw gives the dates as being approximately from 2686 to 2613 BC.
 The Turin King List suggests a total of 75 years for the third dynasty.
-Baines and Malek have placed the third dynasty as spanning the years 2650–2575 BCE, while Dodson and Hilton date the dynasty to 2584–2520 BCE.
+Baines and Malek have placed the third dynasty as spanning the years 2650–2575 BC, while Dodson and Hilton date the dynasty to 2584–2520 BC.
 It is not uncommon for these estimates to differ by more than a century.

 Some scholars have proposed a southern origin for the Third Dynasty.
-Egyptologist, Flinders Petrie, believed the dynasty originated from Sudan based on the iconographic evidence whereas S.O.Y.
-Keita, a biological anthropologist, differed in his view and argued an origin in southern Egypt was “equally likely”.
-He cited a previous X-ray and anthropological study which suggested that the Third Dynasty nobles had “Nubian affinities”.
-The author also interpreted the portrait of Djoser as having little resemblance to “portraits of late dynastic Greek/Roman conquerors” and cited an iconographic review conducted by anthropologist, John Drake, as supporting evidence.
-In a separate article, Keita noted that the archaeological remains of the southern elites and their descendants which he discussed in reference to the Second Dynastic rulers and Djoser were eventually buried in the north and not at Abydos, Egypt.
+Petrie believed the dynasty originated from Sudan based on iconographic evidence, but Keita argued southern Egypt is equally likely.

 Rulers

-The pharaohs of the Third Dynasty ruled for approximately seventy-five years.
+The pharaohs of the Third Dynasty ruled for approximately 75 years.
 Due to recent archaeological findings in Abydos revealing that Djoser was the one who buried Khasekhemwy, the last king of the Second Dynasty, it is now widely believed that Djoser is the founder of the Third Dynasty, as the direct successor of Khasekhemwy and the one responsible for finishing his tomb.
 These findings contradict earlier writings, like Wilkinson 1999, which proposed that Nebka/Sanakht was the founder of the dynasty.
 However, the two were not very far apart temporally; they may have been brothers, along with Sekhemkhet, as the sons of Khasekhemwy and his favoured consort Nimaathap.